slbailey/Retrovue/docs/components/streaming-pipeline-concepts.md

 The ultimate objective is to create a true 24x7 live channel with **no defined start or end**.
 This differs fundamentally from traditional video streaming approaches:

 - **Traditional approach:** `concat.txt`-style playlists with beginning and end points
-- **Retrovue approach:** Continuously assembled stream that runs indefinitely
+- **RetroVue approach:** Continuously assembled stream that runs indefinitely
 - **Challenge:** The system must continuously assemble a stream on the fly, alternating between program segments and ad breaks, without ever "running out" of content

 ### Key Requirements